mlurgi/global-network-area/README.md

 ## Copyright (c) Miguel Lurgi, 2020
 ## Email: miguel.lurgi@swansea.ac.uk; galiana.nuria@gmail.com

-This archive (Data_and_Code.zip) contains the data and source code used to produce the results presented in our paper entitled:
+This project contains the data and source code used to produce the results presented in our paper entitled:

 'The spatial scaling of ecological networks across the globe' (Galiana, Lurgi et al. (2021))